fmotalleb/go-tools/matcher/wildcard/BENCHMARK.md

 ## Summary

-* **Compile Benchmarks**: Show incremental cost for different glob patterns.
+* **Compile Benchmarks**: Show incremental cost for different wildcard patterns.
 Simple patterns like `example.com` are compiled very quickly, while more complex patterns like brace expansions and multiple stars incur higher costs.
 * **Match Benchmarks**: All cases show zero allocations, demonstrating excellent efficiency.
   * Matching literals is the fastest, with throughput exceeding 2 GB/s in some cases.
   * Patterns with wildcards (`*` and `?`) or brace expansions are slower but remain highly performant.
 * **Worst-Case Scenarios**: Even in edge cases (e.g., long non-matching patterns or deep brace expansions), the performance remains within acceptable limits.
 * **Parallel Matching**: Minimal overhead for parallel execution.

-This package demonstrates high performance and zero-alloc efficiency, making it well-suited for real-time glob matching tasks.
+This package demonstrates high performance and zero-alloc efficiency, making it well-suited for real-time wildcard matching tasks.